Enfield Shaker Museum: Museum

 Since 1986, the Enfield Shaker Museum has worked to preserve the Shaker heritage of the site without neglecting the 20th century history of the village.
 The Great Stone Dwelling houses the gift shop and the primary exhibition space.
 The museum is open 7 days a week, offering tours of the site, and offers overnight stays in the original Shaker bedrooms of the Great Stone Dwelling.

 There are 13 remaining Shaker village buildings and gardens on 28 acres, which can be seen during a self-guided walking tour.
 The village museum is owned by the state of New Hampshire.

 Missionaries of La Salette

 In 1927, the site was sold to the Missionaries of La Salette, who converted the site into a seminary for the Catholic priesthood, school and conference site.
 The La Salettes built in 1930 the Mary Keane Chapel, a neo-classical revival chapel, which is now part of the museum and open to visitors.
 The Missionaries of La Salette closed the seminary in 1974, and the center is now known as the Shrine of Our Lady of La Salette, which is a center of "reconciliation".

+In 2020, the Missionaries of La Salette announced that the organization would be shutting down operations at the Enfield site, including the Marian shrine located on the eastern slope of Mount Assurance.
+Sale of the shrine and all accompanying real estate to the Enfield Shaker Museum was completed in July 2023.